benCombe/Shopimy/Documents/ARCHITECTURE.md

     4.  `OrdersController` fetches orders for that store from the `Orders` and `OrderItems` tables, joining with `Users` and `Listing`/`ItemImages` for details.
     5. Backend returns the list of `Order` objects.
     6.  `OrdersComponent` displays the orders.
+*   **Store Analytics View:**
+    1. Store owner navigates to the dashboard overview page (`OverviewComponent`).
+    2.  `AnalyticsService` calls Backend `/api/analytics/store-visits` (with authentication token).
+    3.  `AnalyticsController` verifies the token and retrieves the store ID from claims.
+    4.  `AnalyticsController` queries the `StoreVisits` table, aggregating visit data by day or month for the specified time period.
+    5. Backend returns the visit data as labels (dates) and data points (visit counts).
+    6.  `OverviewComponent` displays the visit data in a Chart.js line chart.
+    7. When a user visits a store page, the `StoreController.GetStoreDetails` method logs a new record in the `StoreVisits` table.

 ## 8. Deployment Overview (Conceptual)